Crochet Washcloth: 5 Easy Spa-Ready Patterns

 Pattern 1: Classic Single Crochet Washcloth

-This is the simplest crochet washcloth pattern possible — ideal for your very first project.
-It uses nothing but chain stitches and single crochet, producing a dense, durable cloth with a clean modern look.
+This is the simplest washcloth pattern there is, ideal for a first project.
+It’s nothing but chain stitches and single crochet, making a dense, durable cloth with a clean, modern look.

 Materials: